OLLab-SYSU/FM4OR/README.md

 ----------------------------------------------------------
 - From AGI to ASI, 2026.

+- The Last AI Built by Humans: Toward Genuine Recursive Self-Improvement, 2026.

 - A survey of self-evolving agents: what, when, how, and where to evolve on the path to artificial super intelligence, Transactions on Machine Learning Research, 2026.

 - Self-evolving AI agents: a survey of feedback-driven generation, evaluation, memory, and self-modification, 2026.